srl-labs/nornir-srl/README.md

 # Use

-Currently, only the network-wide cli functionality is supported via the `fcli` command
+Currently, only the network-wide report functionality is supported via the `fcli` command
 ```
 $ fcli --help
 Usage: fcli [OPTIONS] REPORT